Understanding Stock Market Corrections

 Preparing Your Investments for a Correction

-Unless you exclusively own stocks in an S&P 500 index fund, your portfolio will perform differently from the overall market.
+Unless you exclusively own stocks in an S&P 500 index fund, your portfolio may perform differently from the overall market.
 When a stock market correction occurs, the percentage drop is generally referring to the performance of the S&P 500 index.
 This is an index of the largest U.S. companies in the stock market.

 The stocks in your portfolio may fall in value more or less than the overall market.
 Some of your stocks may even go up in value.
 It’s important to remember that if your portfolio drops by a certain percentage, it will need to go up more than that percentage to recoup your losses.